ckeditor/ckeditor5/packages/ckeditor5-page-break/docs/features/page-break.md

 ## Related features

-Here are some useful CKEditor 5 features that you can use together with the page break plugin for an all-around paged editing experience:
+Here are some useful CKEditor&nbsp;5 features that you can use together with the page break plugin for an all-around paged editing experience:

-* The {@link features/pagination pagination feature} allows you to see where page breaks would be after the document is [exported to PDF](https://ckeditor.com/docs/ckeditor5/latest/features/export-pdf.html) or [to Word](https://ckeditor.com/docs/ckeditor5/latest/features/export-word.html).
+* The {@link features/pagination pagination feature} allows you to see where page breaks would be after the document is [exported to PDF](https://ckeditor.com/docs/ckeditor5/latest/features/converters/export-pdf.html) or [to Word](https://ckeditor.com/docs/ckeditor5/latest/features/converters/export-word.html).
-* The [export to Word](https://ckeditor.com/docs/ckeditor5/latest/features/export-word.html) feature will allow you to generate editable, paged `.docx` files out of your editor-created content.
+* The [export to Word](https://ckeditor.com/docs/ckeditor5/latest/features/converters/export-word.html) feature will allow you to generate editable, paged `.docx` files out of your editor-created content.
-* The [export to PDF](https://ckeditor.com/docs/ckeditor5/latest/features/export-pdf.html) feature will allow you to generate portable, paged PDF files out of your editor-created content.
+* The [export to PDF](https://ckeditor.com/docs/ckeditor5/latest/features/converters/export-pdf.html) feature will allow you to generate portable, paged PDF files out of your editor-created content.

 ## Common API